Miko clothing: Headdress

 Head ornaments such as hanakanzashi, kazashi, and orieda hairpins and crowns, are worn during ceremonies.
 The kanzashi hairpin and its predecessor, the kasashira, have elements of both a hair clip and a hair ornament.
 These are said to be remnants of the ancient practice of inserting flowers and twigs in hair to bring in the spiritual power of trees, although modern versions are often made with artificial flowers or metal.

 Crowns were originally a sign of status, but female priests now used saishi, and miko wear tengan (heavenly crown) when dancing.
 There are two types of crowns: a full crown and a tiara-style crown called maetengan.

 Female Shinto priests may also wear a nukaate, a forehead covering, depending on the ritual.

 At shrines where Ebisu festival is held, such as Osaka Tenmangū and Imamiya Ebisu Shrine, miko sometimes wears a gold Ebisu hat.

 Alternative clothing

 Suikan

 In certain rituals, the suikan (水干) may be worn as a miko costume.
-The suikan became a regular costume during the World War II, when a system of female priesthood was established, but was later removed from the official dress code in 1987.
+The suikan became a regular costume during World War II, when a system of female priesthood was established, but was later removed from the official dress code in 1987.
 However, the suikan is still occasionally used as a costume for female priests and miko.

 Props

-Traditional miko tools include the "catalpa bow" (梓弓, Azusa Yumi), the (玉串, tamagushi) (offertory sakaki-tree branches), and the Occult Box (外法箱, gehōbako).
+Traditional miko tools include the "catalpa bow" (梓弓, Azusa Yumi), the (玉串, tamagushi) (offertory sakaki-tree branches), and the Occult Box (外法箱, Gehōbako).
 Miko also use bells, drums, candles, gohei, and bowls of rice in ceremonies.